digital-asset/daml/docs/source/json-api/index.rst

 With Query Store
 ------------------

-Often when running the JSON API you'll want to cache queries, especially large queries, to decrease the workload of your underlying ledger.
-The JSON API provides a way to do this by allowing you to specify a database to cache queries (currently PostgreSQL only).
+To improve the performance of the JSON API you can configure it to use a PostgreSQL backend as a cache.
+This is particularly beneficial if your ACS changes only very little (compared to the whole ACS size) between queries.
+Note that the PostgreSQL backend acts purely as a cache.
+It is save to reinitialize the database at any time.

 In this case you can use the ``--query-store-jdbc-config`` flag, an example of which is below.